 The F.N.
 Sharp Guide to Different Cuts of Pork

 There are lots of benefits to purchasing larger cuts of pork, one of which is the money you can save by breaking them down yourself.
-And if you’re into the farm-to-table movement, you can often order these cuts straight from the farmer so you know where and how your meat was raised.
+And if you’re into the farm-to-table movement, you can often order these cuts straight from the butcher so you know where and how your meat was raised.

 For many home cooks, however, there’s one definite downside to breaking down large pork cuts into smaller ones: the whole cutting part.
 But with the right knives and a little bit of practice, you’ll be breaking down your own pork cuts (and saving money) in no time!

 Knife Knowledge 101: Top Uses for a Boning Knife